CtrlK

 Actionability

-The skill provides fully executable curl commands, concrete MCP tool invocations, specific JSON schemas for state files, exact file paths, and complete prompt templates.
-Every step has copy-paste ready examples with specific parameters.
+The skill provides fully executable curl commands, concrete MCP tool invocations, specific JSON schemas for state files, exact file paths, and detailed prompt templates.
+Everything is copy-paste ready with clear parameter placeholders.

 3 / 3